Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-logstash-output-plugin/README.md

 ### Configurations:
 The following parameters are optional and should be used to create a sample file.
 - **create_sample_file** - Boolean, False by default.
 When enabled, up to 10 events will be written to a sample json file.
 - **sample_file_path** - Number, Empty by default.
 Required when create_sample_file is enabled.
-Should include a valid path where to place the sample file generated.
+Should include a valid path in which to place the sample file generated.

 ### Complete example
 1. set the pipeline.conf with the following configuration: